JOUR 5206: Introduction to Investigative Journalism – 2025 Winter term Carleton School of Journalism and Communication

 Q: Can I just revisit any interesting episode from the past?

 A: No, there has to be a reason you’re writing about this subject – a clear and substantial connection to something happening today.
-For instance, given the proposal to build an NHL arena on Ottawa’s LeBreton Flats, you might do a story about the history of the neighbourhood.
-(DON’T DO THIS ACTUAL TOPIC.)
+For instance, given the negotiation to build an NHL arena on Ottawa’s LeBreton Flats, you might do a story about the history of the neighbourhood.
+Another idea would be to look at the origins of skating on the Rideau Canal, given the annual Winterlude festival with plenty of skaters.
+(DON’T DO THESE ACTUAL TOPICS.
+You will find something more original.)

 Q: I am writing about events that took place 100 years ago and everyone involved is dead.
 Will that work?